hansbu/featuremap_util/README.md

 ### BUILD AND RUN

 ```
-./do.sh /path/to/input/dir /path/to/output/dir /path/to/svs/dir
+./do.sh /path/to/input/dir /path/to/output/dir /path/to/wsi/dir
 ```

-### CSV to JSON
+### PNG to JSON

 ```
-docker exec jsonic csv_to_json

 ```